 2.94.
-For multiple unit sites, the on-site emergency plan should include the necessary interfaces between the various parts responsible for different units of the overall on-site emergency response organization.
+For multiple unit sites, the on-site emergency plan should include the necessary interfaces between the various parts of the overall on-site emergency response organization responsible for different units.
 Emergency directors for each unit may be assigned to decide on the appropriate actions at specific units.
-In this case, an overall emergency director should also be assigned to coordinate activities and priorities amongst all affected units on the site.
+In this case, an overall emergency director should also be assigned to coordinate activities and priorities among all affected units on the site.
 Decision making responsibilities should be clearly defined.
-In case of different operating organizations at a given site, appropriate arrangements should be established on coordination of emergency response operations, including accident management measures, among the operating organizations.
+If there are different operating organizations at a given site, appropriate arrangements should be established for the coordination of emergency response operations, including accident management measures, among those organizations.